Third time lucky for Dempsey and U.S. against Ghana

 A first step was finally beating Ghana and Dempsey's goal also marked sweet vindication for a player who helped lead the American attack in the two previous defeats against the Black Stars.

-The Americans again fell behind in their last 16 match in South Africa in 2010 before Landon Donovan equalised from the penalty spot - only for Asamoah Gyan to split the U.S. defence in extra time and lash the winner past Tim Howard.
+The Americans again fell behind in their last 16 match in South Africa in 2010 before Landon Donovan equalized from the penalty spot - only for Asamoah Gyan to split the U.S. defense in extra time and lash the winner past Tim Howard.

-Despite their early lead on Monday, it looked like Gyan would once again help break American hearts when his sublime backheel set up Andre Ayew's 83rd minute equaliser after intense Ghana pressure.
+Despite their early lead on Monday, it looked like Gyan would once again help break American hearts when his sublime backheel set up Andre Ayew's 83rd minute equalizer after intense Ghana pressure.

 A powerful header from substitute and World Cup debutant John Brooks three minutes later, however, gave the Americans their first win over their African rivals in three attempts.